ZahidHasan/zahidhasan.github.io/_posts/2023-02-11-awsome-insider-journey-of-android-1.md

 ## USB Driver
 The USB (Universal Serial Bus) is a standardized interface for connecting devices to a computer.
 To allow communication between the computer and the device, two types of drivers are typically used:
-1.the USB host-side driver and
+1. the USB host-side driver and
-1.the device-side driver.
+1. the device-side driver.

 The USB host-side driver is installed on the computer and is responsible for communicating with the USB controller.
 It provides a standard interface for accessing the USB devices and makes it possible for the operating system to recognize and interact with the connected device.